0xt0m4/Catppuccin-burp-theme/README.md

-# Catppuccin-burp-theme
+# Catppuccin Mocha Theme for Burp Suite
-A Catpuccin theme file for the **Burp Suite Customizer** extension
+A Catpuccin theme file for the **Burp Suite Customizer** extension!

 Download the `catppuccin.theme.json` file and give it to the Customizer extension.
 For more information, visit [Burp Customizer's github repo](https://github.com/C0DEbrained/BurpCustomizer?tab=readme-ov-file)